DevYatsu/rusty-dl/README.md

 cargo add rusty_dl
 ```

-- Using the crate in a synchronous environment
+- Use the crate in a synchronous environment

 ```rust
 use rusty_dl::prelude::{Downloader, YoutubeDownloader, DownloadError};